 Monster Truck Wall Crush

-To play this game, first, build a wall out of toy blocks or cardboard boxes.
-Give each party guest a toy monster truck.
-Have them all stand behind a line and, at the same time, roll their trucks as hard as they can toward the wall.
-The object is to knock down the wall of blocks.
+This game gives little kids the chance to get out their crazies, but make sure you have an indestructible area to play it in (or move it outside).
+First, build a wall out of toy blocks or cardboard boxes.
+Next, give each party guest a toy monster truck.
+Have them all stand behind a line and, at the same time, push their trucks as hard as they can toward the wall.
+The object is to knock down the wall of blocks in one fell swoop.
+Rebuild the wall and play the game over and over again until the group's energy wanes.

 Monster Tire Obstacle Course